tabbykatz/100-days-of-code/r1-log.md

 a distict layout for the landing page.
 Still a WIP, but I am happy.
 ### days 31 & 32/99
 I'm in the final week of my React project for school, and struggling mightily with end-of-build doldrums.
 What even is Javascript?
 Is CSS really awesome?
 WHY
+### day 33/99
+All the hard parts of deploying a project: slides, blog posts, landing pages, and readmes.
+These are just as much a part of it as any code.